UsableSecurityPrivacyLab/49X-Smarthome-Privacy/README.md

 This project's purpose is to display data and statistics about network traffic gathered from smart-home devices on your home network.
 The dashboard displays various information such as geolocation data, ping frequency, and most traffic by device.

+This project was designed with Aretha in mind to sniff and categorize packets into the schema, but any packet sniffer that can conform to the schema can be used.
+That schema can be found in the repository.
+Once data is populated to the schema, a node.js server can be run on the machine with the database, this server is used as an intermediary between the DB and the webpage.

 ### Installing the local database